abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

  5. Consider where to emit logs for requests
  6. Take care of store/unstore changes
  7. Consider use of synchronous (sub)call requests
- 8. Optionnaly, removes explicit struct
+ 8. Optionally, removes explicit struct

 The remaining chapters explain these task with more details.